PrairieLearn/PrairieLearn/docs/getStarted.md

-# Getting started with PrairieLearn
+# Create content in the browser

 Now that you have access to your course in [https://prairielearn.engr.illinois.edu/](https://prairielearn.engr.illinois.edu/), it is time to start creating course content.